get-got/discord-downloader-go/newREADME.md

 ---

 ## 🔨 Guide: Settings / Configuration
-> I tried to make the configuration as user friendly as possible, though you still need to follow proper JSON syntax (watch those commas).
-All settings specified below labeled `[DEFAULTS]` will use default values if missing from the settings file, and those labeled `[OPTIONAL]` will not be used if missing from the settings file.
+> I tried to make the configuration as user friendly as possible, though you still need to follow proper JSON syntax **(watch those commas)**.
+Most settings are optional and will use default values or be unused if missing from your settings file.

 When initially launching the bot it will create a default settings file if you do not create your own `settings.json` manually.
 All JSON settings follow camelCase format.